Radhames2418/docs/validation.md

      */
     protected $redirect = '/dashboard';

-Or, if you would like to redirect users to a named route, you may define a `$redirectRoute` property instead:
+O, si desea redirigir a los usuarios a una ruta con nombre, puede definir una propiedad `$redirectRoute` en su lugar:

     /**
      * The route that users should be redirected to if validation fails.